Skip to content

 RLOCRouting Locator; the underlay address of a LISP router

-ITRIngress Tunnel Router; receives traffic from a local EID and encapsulates it toward a remote RLOC
+ITRIngress Tunnel Router; encapsulates traffic from a local EID toward a remote RLOC

-ETREgress Tunnel Router; receives encapsulated LISP traffic and decapsulates it toward a local EID
+ETREgress Tunnel Router; decapsulates LISP traffic toward a local EID

 xTRA router acting as both ITR and ETR